CloudRepublic/cloudrepublic-blog/source/_posts/Unit-Testing-improvements.md

 ![/images/unit-testing-improvements/code%206.png](/images/unit-testing-improvements/code%206.png)

 As you can see we can make the test a lot smaller and with less repetitive code.
-It's like ordering a pizza and saying which toppings you want on the pizza.
+It is like ordering a pizza and saying which toppings you want on the pizza.

 # Mocking